 A more controversial case is the Black Sea.
 It is accepted that it was once a fresh-water lake disconnected from the Mediterranean Sea by a sill in the Bosphorus located around -36 m below present sea level (deepest spot of the shallowest cross-section in the Bosphorus located in front of Dolmabahçe Palace).

 This configuration existed until around 9000 BP when, due to global eustatic SLR, Mediterranean water started to flow over the sill into the Black Sea-lake.
 The questions are: how deep was the lake water level at that time, and how fast did the water level rise?
-Even if the lake water level was much deeper than the Bosphorus sill, e.g. -80 to -100 m acc. to Yanchilina (2017), flooding must have been rather progressive because, as mentioned above, global SLR was around 14 mm/year … unless the sill in the Bosphorus collapsed, perhaps during an earthquake.
+Even if the lake water level was much deeper than the Bosphorus sill, e.g. -80 to -100 m acc. to Yanchilina (2017), flooding must have been rather progressive because, as mentioned above, global SLR was around 14 mm/year … unless the sill in the Bosphorus collapsed, perhaps during an earthquake (more on this subject).

 In any case, scholars agree on the fact that after reconnection with the Mediterranean Sea, the Black Sea water level followed the global eustatic SLR.
 This means that Neolithic and Bronze Age settlements were not affected by the controversy about the Black Sea water levels, i.e, Neolithic settlements dated around 6000-3000 BC might be found down to 15 m depth below the present sea level.